Creeping Moss (Selaginella) Indoor Care, Propagation, Problems and Solutions

 Some have upright stems like Selaginella martensii (Spike Moss) which has 1 ft upright stems and aerial roots which grow down from the stems into the soil.

-If you would like to add the Creeping Moss to your plant collection, you may get them online from Etsy (Link to Etsy).
+If you would like to add the Selaginella to your plant collection, you may get them online from Etsy (Link to Etsy).

-Creeping Moss (Selaginella) blossoms in bright indirect light, average warmth of 18-280C, humidity of 70-80% and consistently moist, rich, well-drained, all purpose soils coupled with monthly feeding during the growing season.
+To care for Creeping Moss indoors, provide bright indirect light, warmth of 18-280C, humidity of 70-80% and consistently moist, rich, well-drained soils coupled with monthly feeding during the growing season.

-Selaginella requires regular pruning to keep it neat, to reduce pest infestations, to encourage bushy growth and rejuvenate growth.
-Repotting is necessary only when the plant becomes pot-bound.
+Selaginella requires regular pruning to keep it neat, to reduce pest infestations, to encourage bushy growth and to rejuvenate growth.
+Repotting is necessary only when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Creeping Moss, Selaginella